MicrosoftDocs/sql-docs/azure-sql/managed-instance/recovery-using-backups.md

   ![Screenshot of restore a deleted database in Azure SQL Managed Instance](../database/media/recovery-using-backups/restore-deleted-sql-managed-instance-annotated.png)

 > [!TIP]
-> It may take several minutes for recently deleted databases to appear on the **Deleted databases** page in Azure portal, or when displaying deleted databases [programmatically](#programmatic-recovery-using-automated-backups).
+> It may take several minutes for recently deleted databases to appear on the **Deleted databases** page in Azure portal, or when displaying deleted databases using the command line.

 ### [Azure CLI](#tab/azure-cli)